6uard1an/Cool-FLipper-Zero-BadUSB-s/README.md

 By following these steps, you can deploy and customize the GetInfo script for your specific use case.
-Ensure that the Discord webhook and the URL to `command.txt` in your duplicated GitHub repository are correctly configured in the `.ps1` file for the script to function as intended, securely transmitting gathered information to your Discord server.
+Ensure that the Discord webhook and the URL to `command.txt` in your duplicated GitHub repository are correctly configured in the `.ps1` file for the script to function as intended, securely transmitting gathered information to your Discord server. when you edit the command.txt file from your copied repo, all running instances of the RemoteHack will execute the commands within it.